rfieve/binary-search-tree/README.md

 ### `balance`, `isBalanced`

-`balance` balances the given binary search tree with the given compare function and returns a new tree, without modifing the original tree in place.
+Balances the given binary search tree with the given compare function and returns a new tree, without modifing the original tree in place.

-⚠️ Caveats: using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the tree.
+> :warning: Using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the tree.
 A safer approach consists of using `makeBalance`.
 It curries a `balance` closure function with the given compare function.

 ```typescript
 isBalanced(unbalancedTree); // false